jac459/meta-denonAVR/README.md

 The Node-RED flow is populated with the most-used commands for Denon, but not all buttons are actually coded in it.
 Functions will/can be defined that handle buttons that are not yet in the Node-RED FLOW.

 # Connectiviy
- The "external node" on the Denon AVR3808 will only connect successfully to your Denon if no other connection is running.
-Multiple connections don;t seem to be supported by the Denon firmware.
+ The "external node" on the Denon AVR3808 (maybe this applies to all Denon-devices) will only connect successfully to your Denon if no other connection is running.
+Multiple connections don't seem to be supported by the Denon firmware.

 # POWER ON and OFF
 This package can power on your Denon over HTTP if the Denon is keeping the network connection OPEN.
-Not all Denon-devices allow this, the ones tha do n eed to have this configured through he menu.
-For devices that do not listen to HTTP when powered-off, we have included an infrared-POWER ON command.
 The POWER OFF command will put the Denon in standby mode, so it can be woken up by HTTP-commands.

+# Autodiscovery
+An attempt is made to make autodiscovery possible.
+Unfortunately, denon advertises itslef not really as clear as we would like.
+The most useable service tha we could find is "_heos-audio._tcp", which resolves to the denon.
+But if you have wireless heos-speakers, that might resolve his service to them as well...
+Therefore, autodiscovery will not yet be implemented until made fail-safe.

 # Issues
 Currently, two issues exist:
-- MUTE Toggle is implemented as 2 buttons: MUTE ON and MUTE OFF as he serial interface of Denon does not support MUTE TOGGLE.
+- MUTE Toggle is implemented as 2 buttons: MUTE ON and MUTE OFF as he serial interface of Denon does not support MUTE TOGGLE. <=====  this one is fixed.
 - INPUT DVD doesn't seem to be recognized by the X8500H....
 Looks like a bug in the Denon firmware.

 For this, you need to have: